SaberChulainn/ruby-project-guidelines-sfo-web-030920/README.md

 You can look at your current points on your account, start a brand new game or quit the application.

 # Installation guide and running the game
+Required Materials
+* Ruby 2.6
+* Git Tools

 Make sure to open up the folder and be at the main page where you can see folders such as db, and app.

-Type in Bundle install on the command line to install necessary files
+Type in Bundle install on the command line to install necessary files.

-Afterwards in order to start the game type ruby run.rb!
+Afterwards in order to start the game type " ruby run.rb " !

 # Playing the game